Financial Aid and Financial Aid Programs

 Refund and Return of Title IV Financial Aid Policy

-The Financial Planning Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60 percent of a payment period or term.
+The Office of Financial Aid is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60 percent of a payment period or term.
 The federal Title IV financial aid programs must be recalculated in these situations.

-If a student leaves the institution prior to completing 60 percent of a payment period or term, the Financial Planning Office recalculates eligibility for Title IV funds.
+If a student leaves the institution prior to completing 60 percent of a payment period or term, the Office of Financial Aid recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula:

 percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term (Any break of five days or more is not counted as part of the days in the term.)
 This percentage is also the percentage of earned aid.